OCR Deep Learning: How Do You Do It?

 Image Recognition with Deep Learning

 From simple image classification to facial analysis to medical scans analysis, image recognition is among the essential deep learning tasks.
 With the multiple layers at the models’ disposal, it’s possible to work in a variety of spheres that can be problematic even for people.
-Curiously, since 2011, some deep learning image recognition systems have become more accurate than humans.
+Deep learning also extends to complex fields like geospatial annotation, where neural networks help identify, classify, and interpret geographic features from satellite images, supporting applications in mapping and spatial analysis.

 Neural Networks for Speech Recognition